Eebru-gzy/DevOps-Docs/proj-8/proj-8.md

   * `byheartbeat`
   * `bybusyness`

-* Also, the propotion by which the traffic would be distributed is defined in the set upas well.
+* Also, the propotion by which the traffic would be distributed is defined in the set up as well.

 ## **Unmounting the web servers' access and log file**